Averyy/bridge-up-marketing/README.md

 # Bridge Up

-Marketing website for **Bridge Up** - a real-time bridge status app for commuters in the St. Lawrence Seaway region.
+Marketing website for **Bridge Up** - a real-time bridge status app for the St. Lawrence Seaway region.

 ## About Bridge Up

-Bridge Up helps thousands of commuters navigate lift bridges across Ontario and Quebec.
-Never get stuck waiting at a closed bridge again.
+Never wait at a closed bridge again.
+Bridge Up provides real-time bridge status and reopening predictions for lift bridges across Ontario and Quebec.

 ### Key Features

 - **Real-time Status** - Know instantly whether a bridge is open, closed, or closing soon
-- **Predictive Reopening Times** - AI-powered predictions based on 300+ analyzed closures per bridge with 95% confidence intervals
+- **Predictive Reopening Times** - Predictions based on 300+ analyzed closures per bridge with 95% confidence intervals
-- **Push Notifications** - Get alerted the moment a bridge status changes, before you leave home
 - **CarPlay Support** - Glanceable bridge status while driving
-- **Interactive Map** - See all 13 bridges across 4 regions at a glance
+- **Interactive Map** - See all 15 bridges across 5 regions at a glance
+- **Always Free** - No subscriptions, no paywalls

 ### Coverage Area